Services

 Environmental/NEPA Process and Documentation

-Bionomics has expertise in National Environmental Policy Act (NEPA) and Safe, Accountable, Flexible, Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) 6002 regulations and application.
-We have experience in all aspects of data collection, research, field surveys, field crew management and agency coordination in the development of NEPA documents.
-Bionomics has applied SAFETEA-LU 6002 guidelines to Federal, State, and local agency coordination, development of interagency technical teams for NEPA compliance, and performed Section 4(f) evaluation under those new guidelines.
-Bionomics has a solid background in developing the following documents:
+Bionomics Environmental has expertise in National Environmental Policy Act (NEPA) and we have experience in all aspects of data collection, research, field surveys, field crew management and agency coordination in the development of NEPA documents.
+Bionomics Environmental has applied multiple federal guidelines to Federal, State, and local agency coordination, development of interagency technical teams for environmental compliance.
+Bionomics Environmental has a solid background in developing the following documents:

 • Categorical Exclusion (CE)